sham2123/CleanvsPollutedWater/README.md

-A deep learning CNN imaging classifier that differentiates between Clean and Polluted Water
 # Polluted vs. Clean Water Classifier

 ## Overview
 This project implements a **Deep CNN Image Classifier** to differentiate between polluted and clean water images.
-Developed using **TensorFlow** and **Keras**, the model achieves an accuracy of **93%**, utilizing a robust pipeline for data preprocessing, training, and evaluation.
+Developed using **TensorFlow** and **Keras**, the model achieves an accuracy of **93%**, using an effective process for data preprocessing, training, and evaluation.

 ---